 And as long as we remember, AI will never be able to replace us altogether.

-Why Can’t Robots Replace Artists?
+Why Can’t AI Art Generators Replace Artists?

 In the end, it is this essential humanity that makes art so unique and what ensures that robots will never be able to replace artists fully.